stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 ### 1.5 Code Blocks

 Code can either in the middle of a paragraph ([Inline Code](#inline-code)), or as a block.
 To include a complete code-block, you can use triple backquotes.
-Optionally, you can put the name of the language that you are quoting after the starting triple backquotes, like this:
+Optionally, you can put the name of the language that you are quoting after the starting triple backticks, like this:
 <pre>
 ```python
 def plusOne(n):